yashpatel00/yashpatel00/ReadMe.md

 # 👋 Hi, I'm Yash Patel
-Data Analyst skilled in SQL, Power BI, and Python, focused on solving business problems through data analysis and dashboarding.
+Data Analyst skilled in SQL, Power BI, Tableau, and Python, focused on solving business problems through data analysis and dashboarding.
 I work on end-to-end projects that involve data cleaning, analysis, and visualization to generate actionable insights.